The Drones part of the project Drones & Honeycombs include the following programs:

 The Stanford International Human Rights and Conflict Clinic and the Global Justice Clinic at the New York University School of Law note that civic space and communal life in these areas of combat are severely threatened.
 Many community members shy away from social gatherings, including important tribal meetings and funerals; parents keep their children home as schools are often targeted.
 The markets are vacant.
 Human Rights Watch reported recently that a new trend is emerging in the drone-target zones, namely, humans retreat from the civic realm out of fear.

-As civic spaces become associated with drones and thus with threat, it generates an intense fear not just from the drone itself, but from all that it targets, among other things architecture and the built environment.
+As civic spaces become associated with drones and thus with threat, it generates an intense fear not just from the drone itself, but from all that it targets.

 Frightened individuals find escape in nature.
-They leave their homes and families and start leading a life of solitude out in the wild, far away from culture and far from the matrix of disposition.
+They leave their homes and communities to lead a life of solitude far away from the matrix of disposition, human habitat, culture and society.

 In the Name of Peace: Another Civic, An Other Law by Malkit Shoshan.